addex12/LibraM/docs/markdown/main-document.md

 ## 1.2 Problem Statement

-During observational studies at [University Name], librarians reported spending an average of seven minutes to locate and issue a single book.
+During observational studies at Addis Ababa University, librarians reported spending an average of seven minutes to locate and issue a single book.
 Students frequently queue for simple availability checks and often return items late because overdue reminders are not automated.
 Administrators lack accurate statistics on collection usage, hindering budget justification.
 Existing open-source systems such as Koha are powerful but require infrastructure and expertise that many regional universities cannot sustain.
 Consequently, there is a need for a lightweight, context-aware LMS with simple deployment and multilingual interfaces.

 ## 1.3 Objectives of the Study